flybywiresim/docs/docs/simbridge/simbridge-feature-guides/remote-displays/remote-mcdu.md

 ## Opening the MCDU Remote Display

-!!! warning Notice
+!!! warning "Important Requirements - **READ FIRST**"
+    Please note the following requirements before trying to use this feature:

-    SimBridge *must* be [running](../../install-configure/start-simbridge.md#autostart) in order to connect remotely.
+    - SimBridge *must* be [running](../../install-configure/start-simbridge.md#autostart) in order to connect remotely.

-    See [Autostart](../../install-configure/start-simbridge#autostart) documentation on how to start it.
+    - See [Autostart](../../install-configure/start-simbridge#autostart) documentation on how to start it.

-    Check [Troubleshooting](../../troubleshooting.md) if you are having issues.
+    - Check [Troubleshooting](../../troubleshooting.md) if you are having issues.

+    !!! tip ""
+        The default port is: `8380`

+        This is valid for all options listed below.
+If you would like to change or confirm the port configuration of SimBridge see our [port configuration documentation](../..
+        /install-configure/configuration.md#server-settings).

 ### Option 1: simbridge.local